emilia-sobolewska/scientific-and-large-data-visualization/README.md

 These patterns are difficult to identify from absolute population figures, which is the reason the application works with rates.

-## Scalability considerations

-The dataset is modest in size (on the order of a few thousand observations), but the project illustrates where common visualization techniques scale and where they do not.
-For roughly 40 countries, D3 with SVG is sufficient: each country is a single path, and per-element interactivity is straightforward.
-At regional resolution (NUTS-2 or NUTS-3), the geometry grows to thousands of polygons.
-SVG creates one DOM node per element and becomes inefficient at that scale, at which point Canvas or WebGL is the appropriate choice, with manual hit-testing for interaction.

 ## Technology stack

 | Layer | Technology |